systematic-magic/aop/references.rst

 	- Check that mononym (names which have no initials) is “true” mononym, rather being Lasname with missed initials.
 Check PubMed site, if in doubt.

 14a.2.
-Check the format of author list:
+Check the format of author list.
+The following options are acceptable:

 	| exactly 13 authors, et al.
 	|